File IQ Installation for AWS EC2

 If not, follow this procedure to enable your AWS account ID to access the Nasuni AMIs.
 Alternatively, request Nasuni Technical Support to enable your AWS account ID to access the Nasuni AMIs.

-1. Log into Nasuni https://account.nasuni.com/.
+1. Log in to Nasuni https://account.nasuni.com/.
 On the Overview tab, click Downloads.
 The Downloads page appears.

 2. Click Amazon EC2 or scroll down to the Nasuni AMIs on EC2 area.